CenturyLinkCloud/PublicKB/README.md

 The Github file preview does not render markdown exactly the same as we do in ctl.io/knowledge-base/.
 The OnRamp Markdown Checker will show you how your KB article will be rendered in ctl.io.
 This is especially useful if you have a table in your article.

-Please note, the preview in the Onramp markdown checker **only** displays the html conversion view.
+Please note, the preview in the OnRamp markdown checker **only** displays the html conversion view.
 It does not give the same styles view (colors, font, etc.) at this time.

 # Overview